flatland-association/flatland-book/getting-started/env.md

 The provided observations are defined in [envs/observations.py](https://gitlab.aicrowd.com/flatland/flatland/blob/master/flatland/envs/observations.py)
 ```

-Each of the provided observations has its strengths and weaknesses.
-However, it is unlikely that you will be able to solve the problem by using any single of them directly.
-Instead you will need to design your own observation yourself, which can be a combination of the existing ones or which could be radically different.
+Each of the provided observation has its strengths and weaknesses.
+However, it is unlikely that you will be able to solve the problem by using any single one of them directly.
+Instead you will need to design your own observation, which can be a combination of the existing ones or which could be radically different.

 **[🔗 Create your own observations](env/custom_observations)**